ALERT LEVEL 3: Stay at home, other than for essential personal movement and going to work/school

 - Stay home if you’re sick, report flu-like symptoms

-- Keep track of where you have been using the COVID-19 tracer app
+- Keep track of where you have been, turn on Bluetooth in the COVID-19 tracer app and scan QR codes

 - Maintain physical distancing.